Dataflow troubleshooting

 mse.elapsed_ns / 1000 * '1 MICROSECONDS'::interval AS elapsed_time

-FROM mz_internal.mz_scheduling_elapsed AS mse,
+FROM mz_introspection.mz_scheduling_elapsed AS mse,

-mz_internal.mz_dataflow_operators AS mdo,
+mz_introspection.mz_dataflow_operators AS mdo,

-mz_internal.mz_dataflow_addresses AS mda
+mz_introspection.mz_dataflow_addresses AS mda

 WHERE mse.id = mdo.id AND mdo.id = mda.id AND list_length(address) = 1

-ORDER BY elapsed_ns DESC
+ORDER BY elapsed_ns DESC;

 id | name | elapsed_time